 Taylor Frankie Paul Claims Dakota Mortensen ‘Manipulated, Threatened’ Her

-The "Secret Wives of Mormon Wives" star laid her feelings bare in a Thursday night post ... never mentioning Dakota by name, but alluding to their relationship as she reminded people she knows she's not fully innnocent in the legalities of it all.
-She says she blames herself for staying in the relationship for so long, but notes she felt insane due to Dakota "twisting" everything that went down in their romance and gaslighting her to make her "feel insane."
+The 'Secret Wives of Mormon Wives' star laid her feelings bare in a Thursday night post ... never mentioning Dakota by name, but alluding to their relationship as she reminded people she knows she's not fully innocent in the legalities of it all.
+She says she blames herself for staying in the relationship for so long, but notes she felt insane due to Dakota twisting everything that went down in their romance and gaslighting her to make her "feel insane."

 Waiting for your permission to load the Instagram Media.

 She further alleges ...
-"I was love bombed, then manipulated, threatened, physically hurt, cops called on me, publicly humiliated, lost most friends because he got to them, had CPS called, and am now in court all because I said no more and he knew I meant it this time."
+"I was love bombed then manipulated, threatened, physically hurt, cops called on me, publicly humiliated, lost most friends because he got to them, CPS called, and now in court all because I said no more and he knew I meant it this time."

 Taylor then questions the validity of their love, saying she truly felt love for him "without gaining anything" ... but she's unsure if his feelings were authentic in return.